 2. 1More Triple Driver In-Ear Headphone: Best value in-ear for teaching

 The 1More Triple Driver In-Ear Headphone name might not be appealing but everything else is.
 These are the best in-ear headphones you can buy for quality and features at a price this low.
-Being in-ear, these are subtle for teaching class over video.
+Being in-ear, these are suitable for teaching class over video.

 Thanks to the triple drivers, and being tuned with Grammy award-winning sound engineer Luca Bernard, these offer sound quality way above the price tag.
 The same goes for design and build quality.
-While the remote, which features a microphone, is plastic, the rest feels high-end and like it will last.
+While the remote, which features a microphone, is plastic, the rest feels high-end and as if it will last.
 These are also super comfortable with ergonomic tips to suit any ears comfortably.

 3. Plantronics BackBeat Go 810: Best affordable wireless headphones for teaching

-The built-in microphone allows for clear voice pick-up when teaching a class while the cushioned ear pads accommodate extended use over long periods.
+The built-in microphone allows for clear voice pick-up when teaching a class, while the cushioned ear pads accommodate extended use over long periods.
 The fact these also look good enough to wear out and about is just a bonus.

 4. Lypertek Tevi: Best truly wireless earbuds for teaching

 The Lypertek Tevi earbuds are an affordable way to get wireless earbuds that still offer decent quality audio.
-These make for a very non-intrusive look that will make your students think you don't even have anything in your ears.
+These offer a very non-intrusive look that will make your students think you don't even have anything in your ears.
 Yet you will have clear audio with a balanced and natural delivery that makes hearing all voices very easy.

 Battery life at 10 hours is good for earbuds of this kind and should be more than enough to get you through a couple of days of teaching before needing a quick charge via USB-C or the charging case, which is good for 70 hours.

-These are also waterproof, allowing you to worry less about inadvertent damage and also making these a great option for exercising with too.
+These are also waterproof, allowing you to worry less about inadvertent damage and also making these a great option for exercising too.

 5. Sony WH-CH510: Best value on-ear headphones for teaching

-The Sony WH-CH510 on-ear headphones are some of the most affordable wireless options out there, yet they still offer great quality.
+The Sony WH-CH510 on-ear headphones are some of the most affordable wireless options out there, yet these still offer great quality.
 While the build is plastic, the sound quality is far superior to what the price would suggest.

 These lightweight and comfortable headphones even manage to cram in a stunning 35-hour battery life before needing a quick charge via the USB-C port.
 The microphone is built-in and works well for the price.